OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 # OMNITRACKER BPMN connectors

 Welcome to our exchange platform for OMNITRACKER BPMN connectors.
-Within this platform you will have the ability to view, add and also discuss about connectors between OMNITRACKER and third-party systems.
+Within this platform you will have the possibility to view, add and also discuss about connectors between OMNITRACKER and third-party systems.

 ## 1. How to participate